tundish/blathnaid/blathnaid/tale/chapters.rst

 Fell had nothing but contempt for the Cutlers.
 He said they were all blade and no tang.
 They did not understand the process of designing a product.
-So when the Guards were issued new glaives, they would take off the head in order that they could at least beat people with the handle.
+So when the Guards were issued new glaives, they preferred to take off the head in order that they could beat people with the handle.
 It was significantly safer for the operator.

 Third wish gone